1979 oil crisis: United States

 The oil crisis had a mixed impact on the United States.
-Some regions of the country are oil-producing regions, and other regions are oil-consuming.
-Richard Nixon imposed price controls on domestic oil.
-Gasoline controls were repealed, but controls on domestic US oil remained.
+Richard Nixon had imposed price controls on domestic oil as a result of the 1973 oil crisis.
+Since then, gasoline price controls had been repealed, but those on domestic oil remained.

 The Jimmy Carter administration began a phased deregulation of oil prices on April 5, 1979, when the average price of crude oil was US15.85 $/oilbbl.
 Starting with the Iranian revolution, the price of crude oil rose to 39.50 $/oilbbl over the next 12 months (its all-time highest real price until March 3, 2008).
 Deregulating domestic oil price controls allowed U.S. oil output to rise sharply from the large Prudhoe Bay fields, while oil imports fell sharply.

 Although not directly related, the near-disaster at Three Mile Island on March 28, 1979, also increased anxiety about energy policy and availability.
 Due to memories of the oil shortage in 1973, motorists soon began panic buying, and long lines appeared at gas stations, as they had six years earlier.
 The average vehicle of the time consumed between two and three liters (about 0.5–0.8 gallons) of gasoline an hour while idling, and it was estimated that Americans wasted up to 150000 oilbbl of oil per day idling their engines in the lines at gas stations.

 The amount of oil sold in the United States in 1979 was only 3.5 percent less than the record set for oil sold the previous year.
 A telephone poll of 1,600 American adults conducted by the Associated Press and NBC News and released in early May 1979 found that only 37 percent of Americans thought the energy shortages were real, nine percent were not sure, and 54 percent thought the energy shortages were a hoax.

 Many politicians proposed gas rationing.
 One such proponent was Harry Hughes, Governor of Maryland, who proposed odd-even rationing (only people with an odd-numbered license plate could purchase gas on an odd-numbered day), as was used during the 1973 Oil Crisis.
 Several states implemented odd-even gas rationing, including California, Pennsylvania, New York, New Jersey, Oregon, and Texas.
 Coupons for gasoline rationing were printed but were never actually used during the 1979 crisis.